silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

 * Select "Project Interpreter" under "Project Settings"
 * Click the gear icon in the upper right corner of the dialog box
 * In the drop down that appears, click on "Add Remote"
 * Select the "SSH Credentials" radio button.
+If you have trouble getting SSH credentials to work, you can instead use "Key pair (OpenSSH)" and specify the location of your private key file (/Users/<username>/.ssh/id_rsa).
+This may be necessary with newer versions of MacOS.
-* Specify the following configurations:
+* Directions for "SSH Credentials".
+Specify the following configurations:
  * Host: ```127.0.0.1```
  * User name: ```edxapp```
  * Auth type: ```password```